THE VANCHURCH STORY

 However, when Cascade College closed in 2009, Columbia was given the opportunity to purchase the college campus that adjoins their present site.
 Understanding that Columbia could not afford to build a new school in Clark County and purchase the Portland campus, a decision was made for the church to buy back the land and once again gain control over the entire 20 acres.

 This acquisition caused us to revisit the vision this church had when the land was first purchased.
 The leadership determined that the most prudent decision was to sell that part of the property to assist us in eliminating our debt, completing the construction of our current facility.
 This will also enable us to move forward with new vision and direction with funds previously dedicated to debt service and taxes on the property.

 A CHURCH IN TRANSITION – 2011-2016

 Further changes have included additions to the staff: our first Senior Minister (Jay Baker in 2013), our first Generations Minister (Gentry Morris in 2014), and the inclusion of staff and elder spouses into the leadership team.
-2015 also saw a significant change in terms of our traditional worship assembly practices with the addition of a Sunday afternoon “contemporary" worship experience called The Gathering, which includes instrumental music and a broader gender inclusion (among other things) than is traditional among Churches of Christ.
+In February 2015 also saw a significant change in terms of our traditional worship assembly practices with the addition of a Sunday afternoon “contemporary" worship experience called The Gathering, which includes instrumental music and a broader gender inclusion (among other things) than is traditional among Churches of Christ.
 In 2016 we hired our first Worship Arts minister (Taylor Belt), and the Sunday afternoon worship experience was moved to Sunday morning.